alex-dulac/py-scrobbler/README.md

 # py-scrobbler

-Apple Music Scrobbler is a tool for tracking and logging your music listening activity from Apple Music.
+py-scrobbler is a tool for tracking and logging your music listening activity from Apple Music and Spotify.
 It is built using Python and leverages several modern technologies to provide a seamless experience.